vgalpha/Sampling-Vani-102303078/README.md

 - **Fraudulent transactions (Class 1):** 9 (1.2%)
 - **Imbalance ratio:** About 85:1

-The dataset has 30 features - most are labeled V1 through V28 (these are PCA-transformed features for privacy), plus Time and Amount which are the original features.
+The dataset has 30 features: V1-V28 (28 features), Time and Amount.

 This kind of extreme imbalance is common in fraud detection.
 If you train a model on this as-is, it could just predict "legitimate" for everything and still be right 98.8% of the time - but completely useless for catching fraud.